Features

 ]

-The object that holds work order data ("events") is specified using [events] attribute of the <daypilot-scheduler> tag:
+The array that holds work order data (events) is specified using [events] attribute of the <daypilot-scheduler> tag:

 <daypilot-scheduler [config]="config" [events]="events" #scheduler></daypilot-scheduler>